openmc-dev/openmc/docs/source/io_formats/plots.rst

 Geometry Plotting Specification -- plots.xml
 ============================================

-Basic plotting capabilities are available in OpenMC by creating a plots.xml file and subsequently running with the command-line flag ``-plot``.
+Basic plotting capabilities are available in OpenMC by creating a plots.xml file and subsequently running with the ``--plot``command-line flag.
 The root element of the plots.xml is simply ``<plots>`` and any number output plots can be defined with ``<plot>`` sub-elements.
 Two plot types are currently implemented in openMC:

 * ``slice``  2D pixel plot along one of the major axes.
 Produces a PPM image file.